 NZ Courts Disaster With GE Fodder Crops

-NZ Courts Disaster With GE Fodder Crops While Existing Solutions Ignored by AgResearch (http://press.gefree.org.nz/press/20140320.htm)
+NZ Courts Disaster With GE Fodder Crops While Better Options Ignored

-The GE fodder crop offers no new solution or benefit to New Zealand, but substantial risks.
-Any hint of GE-fed animals has the potential to collapse the export market to Europe and Japan as there is strong consumer rejection of GE foods as well as products from animals raised on GE feed.
+The GE fodder crop offers no credible benefit to New Zealand: any hint of GE-fed animals has the potential to collapse the export market to Europe and Japan as there is strong consumer rejection of GE foods as well as products from GE-fed animals.
+There is no guarantee that AgResearch's experimental GE rye feed will perform any better that the conventionally bred ryegrass already on the market that was developed over the last few years.

-Farmers can benefit right now from mixed pastures of rye, cox foot and tall fescue grasses that confer drought tolerance as well as naturally containing high levels sugars and both saturated and unsaturated lipids .
+Perenial rye, coxfoot and tall fescue grasses are already identified as naturally containing high levels sugars and both saturated and unsaturated lipids fats .
 Leys containing plantain and chickory with the mixed grasses and legumes can provide a balanced and healthy pasture for stock without the risks of GE crops.